Skip to main content

 [list: 45, 30, 55, 40, 60]

-• How does a list differ from a table?
-(Lists have order but no column header, and only single value per entry.)
+• Lists have order, but no column header, and unlike tables, only a single value per entry

 sample-list = [list: 10, 20, 30]